samsungplay/Accord_Frontend/README.md

-This is the frontend code for the accord project, A chatting software developed for self-practice in the style of discord.
+This is the frontend code for the accord project, a chatting software developed for self-practice in the style of discord.